morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-5.md

 ### Solution

 Jim Schnyder has written articles on several blogs.
-By Googling Jim Schnyder blog, I found his blog hosted by Blogger that fits the given description.
+By Googling `Jim Schnyder blog`, I found his blog hosted by Blogger that fits the given description.
 This blog, [Corporate Recruiter](https://corprecruiter.blogspot.com/), had its last post in July 2011 and contains 19 posts published between 2009 and 2011.

 By expanding the solution section below, you will see the password: